sharpbrick/powered-up/README.md

   - [X] .NET Core 3.1 (on Windows 10 using WinRT)
     - Library uses `Span<T>` / C# 8.0 and is therefore not supported in .NET Framework 1.0 - 4.8 and UWP Apps until arrival of .NET 5 (WinForms and WPF work in .NET Core 3.1)
     - Library uses WinRT for communication therefore only Windows 10
+  - [X] .NET Core 3.1 / .NET 5 on Linux using BlueZ
+    - Requires `bluez` to be installed and configured.
   - [ ] Xamarin (on iOS / Android using ?)
   - [ ] Blazor (on Browser using WebBluetooth)
 - Hub Model